When and Why Positivity Backfires

 - How should leaders handle followers’ negative emotions?

 Victor Frankl, a survivor of Nazi concentration camps, illustrated the danger of too much positivity in his book, “Man’s Search for Meaning.”
 In it, he relates a vital difference between survivors of Nazi concentration camps and those who perished.
 Prisoners who maintained repeated hopes that liberation would come on specific dates had their hopes dashed, which added to their stress.
 Many gave up their hopes too quickly.
 Others who focused on sheer survival and coping tended to be the survivors.

 Negative Emotions Are Natural

 When people face difficult or threatening conditions, their negative emotions and fear reactions motivate them to find an eventual solution.

 Leaders should not present false positive information that will soon be proven incorrect.
-Instead, they should reinforce the message that group efforts will eventually resolve the difficult situation.
+Instead, they should reinforce the message that group efforts will resolve the complex situation.

 Predicting only Positive Outcomes Often Backfires

 In business and organizational leadership, there is often a tendency to project positive outcomes, even in the face of diminishing probabilities.
 Peale’s “Positive Thinking” leads many to avoid dealing with negative realities when interacting with those they supervise.
 As with the concentration camp prisoners, that strategy often leads to repeated evidence that the long-term optimistic view is unrealistic.
 Instead, realistic, positive, short-term goals can energize a group toward a desired result.

 In another brain imaging study, volunteers experienced heat applied to an extremity.
-Before the heat was applied, they were shown one of two symbols, which indicated how hot it would feel, including a rather painful level.
+Before the heat was turned on, they saw one of two symbols indicating how hot it would feel, including a rather painful level.
 Volunteers rated the pain level.
 The actual heat delivered to the extremity had nothing to do with the symbols displayed.
-What was discovered was that the reported pain level depended mainly on the symbol that was shown.
-The brain scan showed clearly that the brain responded according to the expected level of pain, as well, with more activity in regions involved with threat and fear.
-The responses continued to show the same effect, even after repeated trials.
+The researchers discovered that the reported pain level depended mainly on the shown symbol.
+The brain scan showed clearly that the brain responded according to the expected pain level, with more activity in regions involved with threat and fear.
+The responses continued to exhibit the same effect, even after repeated trials.